matteoparlato/Project-Kittan/README.md

 # Project Kittan

-Project Kittan is a little tool which can help all those who have to make changes to lots of Microsoft Dynamics NAV objects and so have to update the modified date and time and version list in each of these objects.
+Project Kittan is a little tool which can help all those who have to develop on Microsoft Dynamics NAV.
 Here's where Project Kittan comes to help you:
   - Massively update modified date and time.
-  - Massively update version list.
+  - Massively add and remove version list tags (with lenght check!).
-  - Checks that the version list is "short enough" in order to avoid import errors according to the selected NAV version.
+  - Get a list of objects where a keyword is contained.
-  - Avoid inserting a version tag which is already included.
+  - Get object filters from file (and clipboard too!).
-  - Preserve accented characters (ANSI encoding used).
+  - Correctly handles different file encodings and locales.

 <p align="center">